 |

-The voyage map is tracing our journey to the Pacific Ocean via the Bering Strait - the whole purpose of the Northwest Passage explorations. |
+The voyage map is tracing our journey from the Atlantic to the Pacific Oceans via the Bering Strait - the whole purpose of the Northwest Passage explorations. |

 |